simvetanylen/expatrio-challenge/README.md

 * H2 database is used for testing.
 End to end approach is used.
 * Some validations are made with spring-validation.
 * Since the password is never used for customers, I choose to not put it in the corresponding object.
+* Pagination is implemented.
+Pages starts from 0.

 # Improvements that could be made
 * Change http status code from 500 to 400 on customer creation if email already exists.